filby89/simple-gpu-monitoring/readme.md

 # GPU Monitor

 ## ⚠️ Development Disclaimer
-This project was primarily developed with the assistance of Anthropic's Claude (version 3.5).
-The AI assistant helped in creating the core functionality, architecture, and documentation.
+This project was primarily developed with the assistance of Anthropic's Claude (version 3.5) and GPT-4-o1.
+The AI assistants helped in creating the core functionality, architecture, and documentation.
 Human oversight and modifications were applied to ensure proper functionality and security.

 ---